Lessons from One of the Most Popular Trend Following Strategies

 So its more about being comfortable being in the market while probably giving up a little of the upside even though the back-test showed an increase in overall performance.
 Historically, it has reduced the downside by a LOT for both the S&P 500 and the 3 Stocks to Wealth system.
 We saw about a 35% reduction in drawdown with greater overall returns by applying the moving average stop-loss.

-In fact, the max drawdown was around the max drawdown for the Nasdaq over the 11 years on a week ending basis.
-It was less than the max drawdown for the S&P 500 over the past 25 years.
+In fact, the max drawdown was around the max drawdown for just holding the Nasdaq over the 11 years on a week ending basis.
+It was less than the max drawdown for just holding the S&P 500 over the past 25 years.

-Better exit and entry strategies, ideal stop-loss strategy for the system, the new day of the week it will be published to capture more big moves after game changing earnings reports, tips on what to do if you are too busy that day to enter/exit trades, and another surprise addition to the strategy.
+The strategy now has better exit and entry strategies, ideal stop-loss strategy for the system, the new day of the week it will be published to capture more big moves after game changing earnings reports, tips on what to do if you are too busy that day to enter/exit trades, and we also have weekly videos of trading tactics and the biggest earnings breakouts this quarter.

-A special offer to try the service will also be announced next weekend.
-Check your inbox later this week for more details.
-In the meantime, you can learn more about the differences between the investtobefree.com and tradetobefree.com strategies in the following article.
+A special offer to try the service will be announced in the days ahead.
+Check your inbox for more details.